Effective 3/1/2021, Dan Fuss will no longer serve as a portfolio manager on the Fund. Please refer to the prospectus for more details.

 Matt Eagan, CFA

 - Allocations to out-of-benchmark securities can provide value and diversification

 - Initial portfolio position in any one holding is typically 0-3%; 5% maximum position size

 - Under normal circumstances, the fund will invest at least 80% of its net assets (plus any borrowings made for investment purposes) in fixed income securities

 - May invest up to 35% of assets in below investment grade fixed income securities

 - May invest up to 20% of its assets in equity securities such as common stocks and preferred stocks

-- May invest any portion of its assets in securities of Canadian issuers and up to 20% of assets in foreign securities, including emerging markets
+- May invest any portion of its assets in securities of Canadian issuers and up to 20% of its assets in other foreign securities, including emerging markets securities

 - Fixed income securities may carry one or more of the following risks: credit, interest rate (as interest rates rise bond prices usually fall), inflation and liquidity.

 - Below investment grade fixed income securities may be subject to greater risks (including the risk of default) than other fixed income securities.